-As Section 5 above demonstrates there are no more suitable sites that are located within less sensitive locations than the current proposed site, and, as this is a site to improve coverage and capacity issues which is even more restricted in locating a more suitable site in which to provide new coverage to the target coverage area in this part of Lower Tuffley.
+As Section 5 above demonstrates there are no more suitable sites that are located within less sensitive locations than the current proposed site, and, as this is a site to improve coverage and capacity issues which is even more restricted in locating a more suitable site in which to provide new coverage to the target coverage area across Tuffley.

-In line with NPPF, the proposed installation is an item of essential infrastructure and therefore will not cause any loss of privacy nor will any occupants of nearby properties be overlooked.
+In line with NPPF, the proposed installation is an item of essential infrastructure and therefore will not cause any loss of privacy.
 The column and antennas do not emit any noise, odour, vibration, artificial light or disturbance from air.
 The only noise emitted is from a cooling fan within the equipment cabinets, which only operate during hot weather conditions.
 However, within a few metres the noise is inaudible, particularly when taking into account the ambient noise levels of the area which include passing traffic.
 The proposed installation will not cause any traffic generation as it is not a visitor destination.
-Maintenance of the equipment cabinets is usually once a year, where the engineer can walk to site with handheld tools.
+Maintenance of the equipment cabinets is usually once or twice a year, where the engineer can walk to site with handheld tools.